 ARR, an acronym for Annual Recurring Revenue, is revenue a startup can anticipate in an annual period.
 It is the value of the recurring revenue of a startup’s term subscriptions which are normalized to a year.
 It is a common term used in the SaaS and subscription world.

-ARR is also known as Annualized Run Rate since ARR is a close cousin of MRR.
+ARR meaning is also known as Annualized Run Rate since ARR is a close cousin of MRR.

 Whilst ARR also is an acronym for Accounting Rate of Return, in SaaS land, that’s not the term you would assume one says their ARR is $1m.

 - It is subscription-based and it is recurring

 - It is expressed as a $ amount (or whatever your currency is).
 Read: Use Dollars in your startup

 - The components of term recurring revenue may be paid in different terms, monthly, semi-annual, annually or multi-year, but they are all converted into an annual amount

 - It is a key metric that all investors expect founders to know and track